10.1. Multi-Class Programs And The UML

 Review

 Six UML classes named A through F, connected by five class relationships.
-A and B are connected by inheritance: a line with an open three-sided arrowhead attached to the superclass.
-A and C are connected by composition: a line with a solid diamond attached to the whole class.
-A and D are connected by aggregation: a line with an open diamond attached to the whole class.
-A and E are connected by association: an undecorated solid line.
-A and F are connected by dependency: a dashed line with an open arrowhead attached to the dependent class.
-Please see Chapter 10 for more detail.
+Inheritance connects A and B: a line with an open three-sided arrowhead pointing to the superclass.
+Composition connects A and C: a line with a solid diamond attached to the whole class.
+Aggregation connects A and D: a line with an open diamond attached to the whole class.
+Association connects A and E: an undecorated solid line.
+Dependency connects A and F: a dashed line with an open arrowhead pointing to the dependent class.

 UML class relationships.
 The figure illustrates six UML classes connected by five UML class relationship symbols.
 While a class may participate in many relationships, each relationship connects only two.

-Object-oriented programs consist of a collection of objects bound together and cooperating to solve a problem.
+Object-oriented programs consist of objects bound together and cooperating to solve problems.
 We can represent the bindings with class relationships between pairs of classes.
 The UML defines five class relationships:

 1. inheritance (also known as generalization),